drtchops/Archipelago/worlds/astalon/docs/en_Astalon.md

 - Keys/doors
   - Collecting keys will complete location checks and you will receive individual door unlocks as items
   - You can enable each color individually
-- Switches
+- Switches/magic crystals/faces
   - Activating switches will complete location checks and you will receive corresponding block toggles or door opens as items
 - Elevator destinations
 - Unique shop upgrades
+- Candles

 ## What is the goal?

 The goal is to complete the main Tears of the Earth campaign.
-New Game Plus and the other campaigns not supported.
+New Game Plus and the other campaigns are not supported.

 ## What Astalon items can appear in other players' worlds?